chunkies/Desktop_Setup/README.md

-Used to setup a new Desktop
+Used to setup my desktop environment

 Linux: